 Italy, Certificate of Excellence, Artavita Competition September, Santa Barbara,

 CA, the International Prize Michelangelo, Rome and is presented in the

-Review published by Circle Foundation for the Arts © CFA Press ∙ Images courtesy of the artist
+This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist